 In some cases, MRI can provide clear images of parts of the brain that can't be seen as well with an X-ray, CAT scan, or ultrasound, making it particularly valuable for diagnosing problems with the pituitary gland and brain stem.

 In many cases, a brain MRI requires no special preparation.
-However, the technician will have your child remove any objects containing metal (such as eyeglasses and jewelry) because they can produce a bright or blank spot on the diagnostic film (but braces and dental fillings won't interfere with the scan).
+However, the technician will have your child remove any objects containing metal (such as eyeglasses and jewelry) because they can produce a bright or blank spot on the diagnostic film.
 You'll also be asked questions to make sure your child doesn't have any internal metal clips from previous surgery or anything else that might cause a problem near a strong magnetic field.
 Electronic devices aren't permitted in the MRI room.

-You can stay in the MRI room with your child until the test begins, and in some centers you may be able to stay throughout the test.
+You can stay in the MRI room with your child until the test begins, and some centers let parents stay throughout the test.
 Otherwise, you'll join the technician in an outer room or be asked to stay in a waiting room.
-If you're nearby you'll be able to watch through a large window and talk to your child through an intercom during breaks between the scans.
-This can soothe your child if he or she is awake in the MRI machine.

 An MRI of the brain usually takes 30-45 minutes to perform.
 Your child will lie on the movable scanning table while the technologist places him or her into position.
 A special plastic device called a coil may be placed around your child's head.
 The table will slide into the tunnel and the technician will take images of the head.
 Each scan takes a few minutes.

 To detect specific problems, your child may be given a contrast solution through an IV.
 The solution is painless as it goes into the vein.
 The contrast highlights certain areas of the brain, such as blood vessels, so doctors can see more detail in specific areas.
 The technician will ask if your child is allergic to any medications or food before the contrast solution is given.
 The contrast solution used in MRI tests is generally safe.
 However, allergic reactions can occur.
 Talk to your doctor about the benefits and risks of receiving contrast solution in your child's case.